 I graduated with my Masters in Psychology in 2002 with an emphasis in Marriage and Family Therapy from the Miami Institute of Psychology/ Carlos Albizu University switching from their APA approved doctoral program to their Marriage and Family Therapy program when I realized my passion was in helping people work out their relationship and sexuality issues.
 I continued my training at the American Academy of Clinical Sexology, which was was one of the only doctoral programs in the country approved to offer training leading to Florida's Sex Therapist certification.
 I became a board certified clinical sexologist in 2003.
-I began my work in private practice with some stints along the way as mental health therapist in a transgender program in the Bronx, mental health supervisor at the Staten Island LGBT Center, president of the NYC Chapter of the New York Mental Health Counselors Association, Member at Large of the New York Association of Marriage and Family Therapists, and adjunct faculty teaching human sexuality and psychology courses in various departments (Rockhurst College, Park University, Hunter College, Mercy College and Long Island University).
+I began my work in private practice with some stints along the way as mental health therapist in a transgender program in the Bronx, mental health supervisor at the Staten Island LGBT Center, president of the NYC Chapter of the New York Mental Health Counselors Association, Member at Large of the New York Association of Marriage and Family Therapists, and adjunct faculty teaching human sexuality and psychology courses in various undergraduate and graduate departments (Rockhurst College, Park University, Hunter College, Mercy College and Long Island University).
 In 2016, I added associate producer to the list (it sounds fancier than it was) - I spent some volunteer hours helping to spread word about the world's first documentary about masturbation called Sticky: A Self Love Story.
 I am currently practicing in New York (LMFT, LMHC) and New Orleans (LPC).
 In December 2017 I became an AASECT Certified sex therapist.

 Check out my 5 second admission of self love in Sticky: A (Self) Love Story